The Coup (The Office): Reception

 "The Coup" first aired on October 5, 2006, in the United States on NBC.
 It received a Nielsen rating of 4.1/11.
 This means that it was seen by 4.1% of all 18- to 49-year-olds, and 11% of all 18- to 49-year-olds watching television at the time of the broadcast.
 The episode placed as the 24th most-watched episode for the week in that demographic.

 The episode received mixed reviews from television critics.
 IGN columnist Brian Zoromski rated "The Coup" 7.8/10, indicating it as a "good" episode.
 He felt that after the "brilliant" episode from the previous week, "The Coup" was "somewhat anticlimactic, as Jim doesn't interact at all with the Scranton branch and the Pam-Jim storyline is pretty much ignored."
 Despite his disappointment with Jim's storyline, Zoromski commented that the "best moments of the episode were the completely random ones, such as Dwight knowing that Jan wears blouses from Liz Claiborne and earrings from Ann Taylor."
-AOLTV's Michael Sciannamea was also unhappy with Jim's scenes, writing that they were "beginning to grate on [him].
+AOL TV's Michael Sciannamea was also unhappy with Jim's scenes, writing that they were "beginning to grate on [him].
 Is every branch office at Dunder Mifflin filled with crazies?
 How then does the company stay in business?
 I think it would have been funnier if Jim ended up in an office where it's nothing but work and no play at all.
 The Call of Duty bits didn't do much for me."

 Kath Skerry of Give Me My Remote called Dwight's groveling "hilarious," but was unsure about Jim and Karen's ending scene, explaining that it "was adorable.
 Too adorable.
 And I’m not quite ready to handle the fact that I’m not HATING the idea of Jim and Karen.
 I feel like I’m betraying Pam.
 I’m still a JAM shipper all the way, but it’s nice to see Jim smile again."
 Skerry concluded that "there were some seriously funny, laugh out loud moments tonight, but I don’t think this episode is going to make my favorites list.
 But even when The Office isn’t at its best, it’s still hands down the best comedy on TV."
 Television Without Pity graded the episode with an A−.
 In the audio commentary, Wilson noted that "The Coup" is "not a fan favorite," though it was submitted for an Emmy Award.
 For his work on this episode, Paul Lieberstein was nominated for a Writers Guild of America Award for Best Screenplay – Episodic Comedy.